RLSA for video has finally arrived. Here’s a tutorial on how to set up a VRLSA campaign.

 Even in you are only embedding a YouTube video on your domain, a sitemap is worth creating.
 A sitemap will define the uploader and specify a meta description of the content even though Google does already have access to all of the metadata for YouTube videos.

-Once you’ve built the sitemap for your domain and submitted it to Google, make sure you upload it as a file on your domain, it will likely look something like this – //yourbusinesss.net/vide_sitemap.xml .
+Once you’ve built the sitemap for your domain and submitted it to Google, make sure you upload it as a file on your domain, it will likely look something like this – http://yourbusinesss.net/vide_sitemap.xml .
 This allows search engine crawlers to find it and index all of the elements accordingly.